New COVID-19 testing options available by appointment only.*

 Yes, first responders and health care workers are able to sign up if they believe they have been exposed through their work, if they have no symptoms but have a physician's referral, or if they are symptomatic.

-Once the patient arrives at the drive-thru window, a CVS Pharmacy team member will verify their identity and appointment and provide them with a test kit and instructions on how to properly perform a self-swab.
+Once the patient arrives at the drive-thru window, a CVS Pharmacy team member will verify their appointment and identity and provide them with a test kit and instructions on how to properly perform a self-swab.
 The patient will also receive a packet of information on next steps to follow when the test results are available to them in a few days.
 The CVS Pharmacy team member will observe the self-swab process to ensure it is done properly.
 Once the patient has completed the self-swab, the patient will deposit the sample in a specifically designated and secure container outside the store.

-The testing process overall is supervised and managed by a local MinuteClinic provider.
+The overall testing process is supervised and managed by a local MinuteClinic provider.

 No-cost COVID-19 testing in your community